jquacinella/EliRepo/README.md

 # As of Sun Nov 27th

 - TODO: Lookup projects with RaspPi to see if youre interested
-- TODO: We should go over git
+- TODAY: Went over git, created new repo and added as collaborator
-- Today: Go over chap 5 on linux booting
+- TODAY: Go over chap 5 on linux booting
-- Today: spend time creating a lab
+- TODAY: spend time creating a lab using virtualbox; got Kali and Win10
+- HW: Configure kali box
+- HW: Configure windows box
+- HW: Make them pingable to each other

 ## Links
   - http://askubuntu.com/questions/760671/could-not-load-vboxdrv-after-upgrade-to-ubuntu-16-04-and-i-want-to-keep-secur